qfishpear/fishrss/README-en.md

 ```
 "/absolute/path/to/filter.py" --file "$(TorrentPathName)"
 ```
-This is also OK but with slightly more latency:
+Below is also fine but with slightly more latency:
 ```
 "/absolute/path/to/filter.py" --url $(TorrentUrl)
 ```
-All paths in config should be absolute if `filter.py` is used in this way.
+All paths in `config.py` should be absolute if `filter.py` is used in this way.

 ### Parameters
 ~~~~